Nishchay1571999/webdevelopmenthtmlcssjs/README.md

 4. A Simple extension of the Increment and Decrement Counter Project...
 Ading and removin of an element in the list with the increment method and removeing the item which was added at the last when decrement buttons are clicked.Also is used to learn about styling a little bit.

+5.This project talks about including css and using it in javascript

+6. This project talks about es6 destructuring